Who is this program for?

 What will the schedule be like?

 The Israeli work week runs from Sunday to Thursday.
-As a fellow you will volunteer 30 hours in 3-5 different placements.
-One morning a week you will learn with your city cohort and Thursdays are a full learning day for both cohorts together.
-See a sample itinerary here.
+As a fellow you will volunteer 30 hours each week in 3-5 different placements and have opportunities to take initiative around community projects.
+Thursdays will be dedicated to learning, alternating between city-based learning and supervision and full seminar days shared by all all 3 cohorts.
+See a sample itinerary

 What is included in the program fee?